A look at hardware tokens

 Advantages and disadvantages of hardware tokens

-We’ve already mentioned one of the biggest advantages of using a hardware security token, namely that it is a lot harder to exploit for hackers.
+We’ve already mentioned one of the biggest advantages of using hard tokens, namely that they are a lot harder to exploit for hackers.

 Another advantage is that they are fairly easy to use for any user – it’s pretty much plug-and-play, so even the employees who aren’t as tech-savvy as others won’t have a hard time using it.